Alphajeez96/frontend-coding-test-ts/README.md

 # Frontend Coding Challenge

-Clone this repo, run `npm install` and start the project using `npm run dev`.
+Clone this repo, run `yarn install` and start the project using `yarn dev`.
 The instructions for completing the task can be found in the site that will launch.

 ## Additional Hints